 - Shoreline North/185th Station located at NE 185th Street and 8th Ave NE.

-The City of Shoreline is reviewing designs and issuing permits for the Sound Transit LLE project through Shoreline.
+The City of Shoreline is reviewing designs and issuing permits for the Sound Transit LLE Light Rail Project through Shoreline.
 The City will be reviewing and issuing permits for all facilities related to light rail in Shoreline including tracks, stations and related amenities, parking garages, and operations structures.
-Sound Transit anticipates the LLE project starting construction in 2018 and opening for service in 2024.
+Sound Transit anticipates the LLE Light Rail Project starting construction in 2018 and opening for service in 2024.

 Upcoming Opportunities for Public Input